 Conveniently located minutes from the NYS Thruway on the corner of John & Crown Streets in uptown Kingston's Stockade National Historic District.
 Parking: Metered parking lots and onstreet parking are available throughout uptown Kingston.
-The Ulster County Office Building on the corner of Main & Fair Streets has free weekend parking.
+The Ulster County Courthouse on Wall Street and the Ulster County Office Building on the corner of Main & Fair Streets both offer free weekend parking.
 There is also free parking at the Kingston Plaza every day, less than a half mile walk from the house.